One of the most fascinating things about cooking for me is the dialogue or stories that can be passed down through the

-Traditional recipes and the way they are celebrated in our homes can give coded messages of where we came from and the stories of our journey.
-As we are in March and the month of Fallas in the Valencian calendar, we will break open the history of Valencia’s oldest dessert known as ‘Arnadí de Calabaza’ (pumpkin) and hear its surprising history.
+Traditional recipes, and the way they are celebrated in our homes, can give coded messages of where we came from and the stories of our journey.
+As we are in March and the month of Fallas in the Valencian calendar, we will look at the history of Valencia’s oldest dessert known as ‘Arnadí de Calabaza’ (pumpkin) and learn about its roots in Spain.

 In the early 13th century, a series of religious pogroms swept the South of Spain and many of the Sephardic Jewish community were welcomed to Játiva and seem to have brought the recipe with them… with the use of ground almonds, a characteristic of medieval Jewish cuisine, being one of the clues.
 It is strange that what seems to have started as probably a Sephardic Jewish Passover dish (due to lack of leavening agent) is now seen, in a transition from medieval to modern day Spain, with a completely different religious connotation.